 I've gotten to the point though where I cap my F&B per visit at a pretty low amount and I normally make sure that I bring multiple bottles of water into the park to stay hydrated and grab something to eat before coming to the park.
 They can keep raising the prices all they want but they won't be getting more money from me.
 The only thing I buy semi-regularly that's obviously and obscenely overpriced is alcohol at Epcot, but that's mostly just when i'm having a fun time with friends.

-I don’t think I’ll ever have a sit down meal in a WDW park again.
+I was actually able to have a pretty solid meal at Nine Dragons yesterday before IllumiNations and after discount it only cost $23 for my meal.
+Sure, expensive for Chinese Food, but it was good, we walked right it and were seated immediately (no reservation) and the service was great as well as the quality being well above a quick serve despite the price being similar.I don’t think I’ll ever have a sit down meal in a WDW park again.
 The quality is no where near the price tag and I’ll be lucky to have one quick service meal a trip.
 I didn’t buy a single snack in DL last week or month or however long ago it was now, feels like forever ago.

 I tried drinking around the world at Food and Wine last year and couldn’t get drunk with the small sizes of drink and finally resorted back to the standard size which felt like a bargain.

 I wonder if this will make ‘free’ dining feel like a better value.